You can read the blog, or you can click on one of the icons below to listen to the podcast version! Click HERE for more listening options!

 Amy Adams has the biggest role of all of Frank’s conquests, she plays Brenda, a young nurse he becomes engaged to.
 Some of the other notable actresses who have smaller roles are Jennifer Garner, Elizabeth Banks, and Ellen Pompeo.

 One of the big reasons I loved the movie, is because of the family storyline.
-Frank is motivated to get his parents back together and he is searching to recreate that “ideal” family he had once had.
+Frank is motivated to get his parents back together and he is searching to recreate that “ideal” family he had once had (or thought he had).
 In the movie, he came from an affluent family, but then his dad loses his business and soon after his mom starts having an affair.
 Eventually, he comes home one day to see lawyers in their home because the parents are separating, and he has to choose who he will live with.
 Rather than make a decision like that, he runs away.

 Whereas in the book, for starters, he had three siblings.
 His dad was well off and was often at the bars socializing (though he wasn’t a heavy drinker) he was also out of town a lot because he was an avid saltwater fisherman.
 During one of his fishing trips, the mom took the kids and moved into an apartment when Frank was 12.
 At age 14 the divorce became finalized.
 Frank was the closest to his dad and chose to live with him while the other three stayed with their mom, who became a dental hygienist.
 Frank’s dad never stopped trying to get his mom back and would often use Frank as a go between.
 Both Frank and his mom grew to resent the dad for putting Frank in that position.
 A year or two after the divorce, the dad lost his business, though Frank never learned why.
-He said his dad was “as honest as the day is long”, so it wasn’t due to illegal reasons, which is why he loses the shop in the movie.
+He said his dad was “as honest as the day is long”, so it wasn’t due to illegal reasons-which is why he loses the shop in the movie.

 The movie shows the dad pulling small cons to get things, and Frank notices this.
 Thus, the movie showing where Frank gets his ideas from, though he of course is a con man on a whole other level than his dad.
 As I said above though, his dad was a very honest man in real life.
 He does become a postal worker though, as shown in the movie.
 Though Frank is still living with him when this career change happens.
 It depresses Frank to see his dad go from being such a wealthy, prominent figure, to then having to trade in his nice car, and go to be a civil servant while trying to get his wife back, who isn’t interested in getting back together.
 This situation is what makes Frank decide to run away at age 16.

 His mom is also portrayed more negatively in the movie.
 In real life she never had an affair and didn’t even remarry till about 20 years after the divorce and by then the dad had passed away.
 It’s interesting to watch this with The Fabeleman’s in mind, where we see that Speilberg’s own mom really had been having an affair.

 Speaking of the dad’s death.
 In the movie this is a big scene because when Frank is being flown home from France, he is saying how he is looking forward to talking to his dad.
 Then Hanratty tells him that his dad fell and passed away.
 This leads Abagnale to have a bit of a break down, and he escapes out the plane.